 - 1. LIW Option: Selecting this option toggles the pump stand type between LIW and Flow Meter Type pump. - 2.
 Scale Tracking: Selecting this option toggles on or off the scale tracking features.
-Scale tracking allows for the setting of "Pump Alarm Weight" and "Pump Warning Weight" which sets the alarm weight and message weight respectively. - 3.
-Flow Meter Device Type: The flow meter type selection is only visible when a flow meter pump is configured (LIW Option disabled).
+Scale tracking allows for the setting of "Pump Alarm Weight" and "Pump Warning Weight" which sets the alarm weight and message weight respectively. - Flow Meter Device Type: The flow meter type selection is only visible when a flow meter pump is configured (LIW Option disabled).
 By selecting this field a drop down list will appear allowing the operator to select from SM6000, 80E08, SM6001, and Custom flow meters. - 4.
 Pump Head Quantity: This field allows the operator or dealer to configure how many pump heads the pump stand has been outfitted with.
 This helps the program determine how aggressively to run the pump. - 5.
 Pump Start Delay Time: This field allows the operator to delay the starting of the pump when in auto and the auxiliary signal is active.
-This allows for more precise timing of the chemical application at the start of an automated run.
+This allows for more precise timing of the chemical application at the start of an automated run. - 6.
+Pump Polarity: Selection this option toggles the pumps motor direction.